 to develop students' abilities to apply philosophical tools and techniques in order to advance understanding of intellectual problems;

-to provide a grounding for independent research in the philosophy of Judaism, Christianity, and Islam, individually and collectively.
+to provide a grounding for independent research in the philosophy of Christianity and Islam, individually and collectively.

 By the end of the module: students should be able to: